Bloom's Digital Taxonomy and the SAMR Model of Integration

 Another option is to leave autocorrect on (it does have its benefits), but improve its functionality.
 You can do this by rebooting your keyboard's dictionary.
 To do this, go to Settings > General > Reset > Reset Keyboard Dictionary.
 This will clear any incorrect words that were accidentally saved words to your dictionary.

 Training Autocorrect - you can train it by typing a word several times in a native app, like Notes.
-That word will eventually be added to autocorrect's suggestions.
+That word will eventually be added to the auto correct suggestions.

 Autocorrect by design does not interfere with names that exist in the First, Last or Company fields of your contacts.
 So, if you have a word that you use often you can always add it to a contact card.